kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ## Map Interactions

-🧑‍🏫 Let's now get into actually interacting with the Map.
-Activate the child protection indicator again (and deactivate departures).
+🧑‍🏫 Let's now get into interacting with the Map.
+Activate the child protection indicator again and deactivate departures.

 👨‍🏫 Check on the **PIN- Child Protection** and check off the **IDP Departure layer**